kitten/kitten.sh/pages/graphql-normalized-caching/index.md

 fields that aren't used just for keying.
 In that case it may override the value of fields even if the fields are cached.
 This is particularly useful to [perform pagination](https://formidable.com/open-source/urql/docs/graphcache/computed-queries/#pagination), where several pages are merged into an "infinite list" of results.
+In short, a _resolver_ may alter any field or nested data that Graphcache knows about dynamically.

-Similarly to `resolvers`, the traversal process for mutations may also be altered by adding `updates`.
+Similarly to `resolvers`, the traversal process for **mutations** may also be altered by adding `updates`.
 The configuration option may be used to update queries or fragments separate from any query that the cache is currently running.
 This spawns a nested traversal that ad hoc starts traversing the cache separately.
-The data that a method like `cache.updateQuery` allows the user to update is a fresh copy, as previously mentioned, so it's even safe to mutate it:
+The `cache.updateQuery` method allows the developer to update data for a query document manually, and since all data that is queried from the cache is a fresh copy, as previously mentioned, it's even safe to just mutate it:

 ```js
 {